Kong/docs.konghq.com/src/gateway/upgrade.md

 (both this version and prior versions) and in the [open-source (OSS)](https://github.com/Kong/kong/blob/3.0.0/CHANGELOG.md#300) and [Enterprise](/gateway/changelog/#3000) Gateway changelogs.
 Since {{site.base_gateway}}
-is built on an open-source foundation, any breaking changes in OSS affect all Gateway packages.
+is built on an open-source foundation, any breaking changes in OSS affect all {{site.base_gateway}} packages.

 {{site.base_gateway}} does not support directly upgrading from 1.x to 3.0.x.
 If you are running 1.x, upgrade to 2.1.0 first at minimum, then upgrade to 3.0.x from there.